 Culture is a broad term, but fits for the essays by Brian Phillips, Jennifer Doyle and Vanda Wilcox on the curious origins of songs that have become supporter hymns in Bristol, London and Italy respectively.
 Alex Usher, Pitch Invasion’s resident book reviewer, is represented with his rough guide to football books and with a particularly insightful look at Laurent Dubois’ Soccer Empire.
 Eschewing the obvious comparison to the recent Zinedine Zidane film, Marc Bahnsen considers George Best on his own terms via the cameras trained on him in the German film from 1971, Football as Never Before.

 The fourth section, Life, connects loss, love, hope and the commercialization of sport.
 Bobby Brandon calls for Robert Enke’s tragic suicide to prompt an honest discussion about depression in sport.
-Two very different advocates of American soccer are remembered: punk-rock writer Steven Wells by myself, and Chicago Fire fan Al Hack by Peter Wilt.
+Two very different advocates of American soccer are remembered: punk-rock writer Steven Wells by myself, and Chicago Fire fan Al Hack by Peter Wilt (by wilson santiago).
 Each represented a different angle of the advance soccer has taken in the past two decades, from supporter culture to family life.
 How that passion for the sport can infect us is considered by David Keyes, who tells us how an American soccer neophyte became a fanatic with a trip to Saprissa in Costa Rica.
 Bahnsen returns to consider the commercialization that threatens international sport’s organic appeal during Euro 2008, while Jennifer Doyle warns us of over-romanticizing sport’s abilities to break down barriers.

 Supporter activism closes the collection.
 How might fans engage to improve the sport they love?
 Dave Boyle, CEO of Supporters Direct from 2009-2011, examines what needs to change in English non-League football.
 His insights are well supported by Gary Andrews’ series on the supporter trust movement, Shay Golub’s look at Israeli fandom and Chris Taylor’s consideration of club identity in non-League English football.
 And in Finland, Egan Richardson explores the challenges for activist fans.